1972 Pulau Ubin murder: Discovery of the victim and cause of death

-The next day, on 23 April 1972, Poon’s youngest daughter Lim Ah Moi went to her mother’s house and found that her mother was missing.
+The next day, on 23 April 1972, Poon's youngest daughter Lim Ah Moi went to her mother's house and found that her mother was missing.
 She informed her boatman husband Ng Tan Tee, alias Tong San, about this and found her house ransacked.
 The couple then reported it to the police.

 A day later, a fisherman fished out a semi-nude body of a woman and reported it to the police.
-The police managed to identify the deceased woman as the missing Poon Sai Im.
-Initially, the police presumed that she may have accidentally drowned in the sea, but when the body was taken to Outram Hospital for an autopsy, the truth came out.
+The police managed to identify the deceased woman as the missing Poon.
+Initially, the police presumed that she may have accidentally drowned in the sea.

-Forensic pathologist and professor Chao Tzee Cheng, who was the coroner that examined Poon’s corpse, found that the woman was not dead by drowning but by murder.
-He found a total of nine fractures on the victim’s ribs, which he ascertained as the cause of death as these fractures were sufficient to cause cardiac arrest and thus lead to death given her age and the bones’ resulting fragility.
-These fractures were caused by compressions applied on her chest, which was actually a result of Yasin sitting on Poon's chest while he restrained and raped her before her death.
-Professor Chao also found bruises on her face and wrists, which were defensive injuries caused by Poon trying to defend herself against her attacker(s) and her being punched or hit by a blunt object.
+Poon's body was taken to Singapore General Hospital for an autopsy.
+Forensic pathologist and professor Chao Tzee Cheng performed the autopsy found that Poon was not drowned.
+He found nine fractures on the victim's ribs, which he ascertained as the cause of death as these fractures were sufficient to cause cardiac arrest and thus lead to death given her age and the bones' resulting fragility.
+These fractures were caused by compressions applied on her chest caused by Yasin sitting on her chest when he undressed.
+Chao also found bruises on her face and wrists, defensive injuries caused by Poon trying to defend herself against her attacker(s) and her being punched or hit by a blunt object.
 He also told police that the woman was sexually assaulted, as there were abrasions and injuries on her vaginal wall and bruises on her thighs, showing that someone used force to pry her thighs open and presumably raped her.
-These were presented in the forensic report which Professor Chao submitted to the courts.
+These were presented in the forensic report which Chao submitted to the courts.
 Police investigations took place but there was no progress for the next nine months due to the lack of clues in the case.